 Broadly speaking, our goal is to enable fast, principled, and robust analyses of the increasingly large and complex data sets being generated today, through method development.
 To that end, we study methods from the theoretical and empirical perspectives, considering statistical guarantees (like consistency), optimality guarantees, computational complexity, parallel efficiency, and robustness to error and model violations.
 Our work combines discrete optimization, graph algorithms, statistics, high performance computing, and more recently machine learning.

-We are funded by the State of Maryland (start-up to EKM).
+We are funded by the State of Maryland, the NCI-UMD Partnership Program, and the USDA.